ropensci-archive/roweb2/content/technotes/2019-09-06-ucscxenatools-surv.md

 ![](/img/blog-images/2019-09-06-ucscxenatools-surv/overview.png)*Figure 1.
 The UCSCXenaTools pipeline*

-We will provide an example illustrating how to use **UCSCXenaTools** to study the effect of expression of the [*KRAS*](https://ghr.nlm.nih.gov/gene/KRAS) gene on prognosis of Lung Adenocarcinoma (LUAD) patients. *KRAS* is a known driver gene in LUAD.
-We retrieve expression data for the *KRAS* gene and survival status data for [LUAD patients from the TCGA (The Cancer Genome Atlas) program](https://xenabrowser.net/datapages/?cohort=TCGA%20Lung%20Adenocarcinoma%20(LUAD)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) and use these as input to a survival analysis, frequently used in cancer research.
+We will provide an example illustrating how to use UCSCXenaTools to study the effect of expression of the [*KRAS*](https://ghr.nlm.nih.gov/gene/KRAS) gene on prognosis of Lung Adenocarcinoma (LUAD) patients. *KRAS* is a known driver gene in LUAD.
+We retrieve expression data for the *KRAS* gene and survival status data for [LUAD patients from the TCGA](https://xenabrowser.net/datapages/?cohort=TCGA%20Lung%20Adenocarcinoma%20(LUAD)&removeHub=https%3A%2F%2Fxena.treehouse.gi.ucsc.edu%3A443) and use these as input to a survival analysis, frequently used in cancer research.

 ### Download data

-First we get information on all datasets in TCGA LUAD cohort and store as `luad_cohort` object.
+First we get information on all datasets in the TCGA LUAD cohort and store as `luad_cohort` object.

 ```
 suppressMessages(library(UCSCXenaTools))
 suppressMessages(library(dplyr))
 luad_cohort = XenaData %>%
   filter(XenaHostNames == "tcgaHub") %>% # select TCGA Hub
   XenaScan("TCGA Lung Adenocarcinoma")   # select LUAD cohort